aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-saving/use-splitting-algorithm-method/_index.md

 ## Step 5: Save the Document

 Save the document with the specified PDF save options.
+This step **generates PDF onenote** output that you can open, share, or print.

 ```java
 try {